 Biden’s government has big plans to address climate change, including a prominent role for agriculture in the government’s push to lessen the sector’s carbon footprint.
 Biden’s plans include the possibility of paying pay farmers to curb their carbon footprint by implementing sustainable practices and capturing carbon in their soil and a carbon bank based on a cap and trade system.
 There is an Agricultural Resilience bill pending in the US Congress.

 In the case of the EU, direct payments already exist.
-From 2015 onwards, the Common Agricultural Policy, introduced a new policy instrument, the Green Direct Payment.
-This ‘green payment’ is granted for implementing three compulsory practices, namely: crop diversification, ecological focus areas and permanent grassland.
-Furthermore, the EU rural development policy objectives directly concern the environment and climate change, and are:
+From 2015 onwards, the Common Agricultural Policy introduced a new policy instrument, the Green Direct Payment.
+This ‘green payment’ is granted for implementing three compulsory practices: crop diversification, ecological focus areas, and permanent grassland.
+Furthermore, the EU rural development policy objectives directly concern the environment and climate change and are:

 China produces about 20% of the world’s food.
-The government of China is still concentrated in promoting the efficiency in food production, by means of automatization, digital technology, etc. It is focused on feeding China, rather than on exploring new ways of farming sustainably.
-China still uses three times more pesticide relative to land size than the United States and Europe.
-It is to be expected that in the next years, China will increasingly focus on sustainable farming.
+China’s government is still concentrating on promoting efficiency in food production through automatization, digital technology, etc. It is focused on feeding China rather than on exploring new ways of farming sustainably.
+China still uses three times more pesticides relative to land size than the United States and Europe.
+It is to be expected that in the following years, China will increasingly focus on sustainable farming.

 Ton of solutions

 There is a great interest in the private sector for investments in green agriculture.
 Venture Capital investments in Ag Tech have recently accelerated.
-Since 2013, investment in AgTech increased by 900%.
+Since 2013, investment in AgTech has increased by 900%.
 According to Crunchbase, 420 AgTech startups raised $5.15B in venture capital in 2020.
 This represents a 35% increase in venture funding focused on AgTech startups from 2019.
-In turn, VC fund AgFunder (probably using a much broader defintion) estimates that between $26-30bn. were raised by AgTech startups in 2020 from all different type of funding sources.
-Investments went into drones, packaging, soil management, fertilizers, etc. and a considerable part of these investments wasn’t necessarily climate focused.
+In turn, VC fund AgFunder (probably using a much broader definition) estimates between $26-30bn were raised by AgTech startups in 2020 from all different types of funding sources.
+Investments went into drones, packaging, soil management, fertilizers, etc. and a considerable part of these investments wasn’t necessarily climate-focused.

 The following are some of the most interesting AgTech that could contribute to the reduction of GHG emissions:

-- Biochar produced from biomass (including its storage), zero-carbon fertilizers.
+- Biochar is produced from biomass (including its storage), and zero-carbon fertilizers.

-- Blue tech (everything ocean-related): aquaculture (feed, fish health, energy).
+- Blue tech (ocean-related): aquaculture (feed, fish health, energy).

 - Ag-biotech (Indigo Ag working with plant microbes to increase yields, PivotBio first in-field solution to biological nitrogen fixation).